 Pushes turned the experience of email around.
 Previously, people had to keep checking their inbox so they wouldn’t miss an important email.
 Of course, no one was willing to do it every 5 minutes, so, naturally, communication was quite slow, which was a pain in urgent cases for business people.
 With Push Services, users started to be notified on emails instantly and it improved UX dramatically.

 Difference between email marketing and push notifications

 Push notifications length are much shorter than emails, they’re usually less than 50 characters long!
 Which means you REALLY have to deliver focused, well-targeted information.

 Level of intimacy

 While you should always do your best to provide value to users with your marketing efforts, mobile push notifications may reach users at their most vulnerable moments.
 Users may be busy with work, tired, feeling sad, so you have to make sure your push messages are actually providing value.

 In contrary to emails, push notifications are much harder to ignore, which is both a good and a bad thing.
 While your sometimes not so interesting emails may simply stay in your users’ inbox unopened, start sending badly-timed, irrelevant push notifications and annoyed users will unsubscribe from receiving your pushes in an instant.

 Because emails are longer in length, they can deliver more informative content, whereas push notifications basically work as alerts that seek to drive action.

 Ease of optimization

 It’s much easier to carry out tests on push notifications than on emails because of the volume.
-There are only so many things you can change in your push notification to see what performs better.
+There are only so many things you can change in your push notification to see what increases online sales.